-A new concrete Roundabout will be installed at the Dracup Avenue/Darlington Street intersection to improve traffic flow and accommodate future growth in the Dracup corridor.
-Underground infrastructure will be replaced at the intersection and along sections of Darlington Street.
-A section of Darlington Street between Dracup Avenue and Delaere Drive will be resurfaced following completion of the Roundabout.
+A new concrete Roundabout is being installed at the Dracup Avenue/Darlington Street intersection to improve traffic flow and accommodate future growth in the Dracup corridor.
+Underground infrastructure has been replaced at the intersection and along sections of Darlington Street.
+A section of Darlington Street between Dracup Avenue and Delaere Drive is to be repaired following completion of the Roundabout.

 Click image to load a PDF of the map.

 This map shows the conceptual drawing of the roundabout and placement in the intersection.
 It will be offset onto vacant city lands to reduce the impact on residents.
 Residents affected by the construction will have access to their homes via their back lanes.

 Commonly Asked Questions - Dracup Avenue/Darlington Street Roundabout

 Q: What work will be carried out to construct the Roundabout?

 A: The existing intersection will be excavated, underground infrastructure replaced and a new roadbed constructed.
 The roundabout structure similar to the existing one on Gladstone South will then be constructed in the intersection, with design changes and size geared to traffic flow efficiency, optimum use of space and accommodation of affected residents as much as possible.
 The roundabout will be placed to the east of the intersection (see positioning diagram above) to facilitate easier resident access.